McRaeAlex/McRaeAlex.github.io/_drafts/Why-Im-in-STEM.md

 [Any sufficiently advanced technology is indistinguishable from magic.](https://www.wikiwand.com/en/Clarke%27s_three_laws#/Corollaries)

 Going back even 10 years, the technology of today may seem like magic to many.
-In fact the many today most likely see technolgy as magic.
+In fact the many today most likely see technology as magic.
 My goal in by studying stem is to further push this magic, I want to have a lasting impact on the magic that drives the world.